manupillai308/Mini-Keras/README.md

 ### Implementation Details

 All the implementations have a forward propagation and a backward propagation equivalent available as a method in the corresponding class.
 Below are the details for implementing all the functionalities under different categories.

+[README.ipynb](/README.ipynb) explains each of the implementations with mathematical proofs for better understanding.